If you’re looking to get your forklift license, now is a great time.

 OSHA holds employers legally responsible for getting their forklift operators trained and certified.

-In the event of an accident, OSHA will go through a company’s training records to verify that its operators have received proper training.
-And if the company can’t provide proof of training, OSHA can levy fines of up to $13,494 per violation!
+In the event of an accident, OSHA will review the company’s training records to verify that its operators have received proper training.
+If the company cannot provide proof of training, OSHA can levy fines of up to $16,131 per violation!

-Here are just a couple of examples of companies who’ve been punished for providing inadequate forklift training:
+Don’t believe me?
+Here are just a couple of examples of companies punished for providing inadequate forklift training:

-A Louisiana abrasive supplier was fined $77,770 for violations including failing to provide proper forklift training and certification
+- A Louisiana abrasive supplier was fined $77,770 for violations, which included failing to provide proper forklift training and certification.

 The lesson is clear: Businesses must get their operators trained and certified.
-And if you’re an operator, don’t even think about printing off any fake certification cards without having gone through the training!
+And if you are an operator, do not even think about printing off any fake certification cards without going through the training!

 I Lost My Forklift Certification Card.
 What Should I Do?

 Uh oh.
-You’ve lost your forklift driver’s license.
-Now whaddya do?
+You lost your forklift operator certificate.
+Now, what do you do?

 There are a couple of options - including some free ones - which will help you get back up and running in no time!